courses > physics 205/210

 You can buy the book from the FC Bookstore, or download it for free from this web site.
-You'll also need to download the lab manual and print out the lab's we're going.
-I'm the author of the books.
-I do not receive any royalty from sales of the books.
-You can choose to download the books for free and print them yourself, but you typically don't save any significant amount of money that way, and what you get is a big, thick, unbound stack of single-sided output.
+You'll also need to download the lab manual and print it out.
+I'm the author of the book.
+I do not receive any royalty from sales of the book.
+You can choose to download the book for free and print it yourself, but you typically don't save any significant amount of money that way, and what you get is a big, thick, unbound stack of single-sided output.

 about the class

 The Physics 205/206 and 210/211 sequences are intended for biology majors.
 If you're an engineering major, you should be in Physics 221.
 If you just need a gen ed class, you should be in Physics 130.